capacitor-community/keep-awake/README.md

 ## Demo

-A working example can be found here: [robingenz/capacitor-plugin-demo](https://github.com/robingenz/capacitor-plugin-demo)
+A working example can be found in example-app folder.

 ## Usage